bigfrog10/python-tutorial/README.md

 many resources, such as internet posts, books, and video, this tutorial tries to put more emphasize to practical usage of Python.
 It does not try to cover all aspects of the language, which is an impossible goal to reach in a short journey.
-Instead, it tries to layout a foundation of the language so that users can grasp the essence now and then expand the horizon later.
-Defining the proper scope of the foundation is challenging and subjective, along with building up blocks step by step progressively.
-Googling along the way is proven to be helpful as well.
+Instead, it lays out the necessary topics of the language in a specific order so that users can grasp the essence now and then expand the horizon later.
+Defining the proper scope and topics of the foundation is challenging, time-consuming and subjective, along with building up blocks step by step progressively.

 Official Python tutorial is here: https://docs.python.org/3.8/tutorial/index.html